M1841/UT-32P-IndustrialInformatics/README.md

 - [ ] **buttons**: arrows (4), ON/OFF, OK button
 - [ ] **Alarm/notification settings modes:** screen flash & mute**, **vibrations only**, **sound on**
 - [ ]  Different alarm sounds available
+# Software Implementation / Algorithm
+- [ ] Serialization of the data taken from the doctor's form into .pdf format (for export or printing reasons)
+- [ ] Take the data from this form and send it to the device in the format of variables (takes some bytes)
 # Website
 - [ ] Forms
 	- [ ] Patient form - to complete more information about certain conditions they already have (such as allergies)